Ikke/mkmr/README.md

 <code>mkmr --labels=help-wanted,good-first-issue</code>

+### Switching to a new personal access token

+Eventually you want to rotate your personal access tokens, in that case you can combine the `--token=TOKEN` and `--overwrite` options.
+Usage of the latter means the configuration file will have its `private_token` overwritten.

+<code>mkmr --token=FOO --overwrite</code>

 ## Configuration

 mkmr uses INI-formatted files in the same way as python-gitlab, in fact mkmr will just write a section (like `[gitlab.alpinelinux.org]`) and in it, will write the `private_token` and `url` keys with the relevant values.